A voter guide to Pennsylvania’s 2021 judicial elections

 - Kevin Brobson, a Harrisburg-area Republican who took a seat on the Commonwealth Court in 2010, and previously worked in private practice, practicing commercial litigation and administrative law for the firm Buchanan Ingersoll & Rooney.

-The Pennsylvania Bar Association has given Brobson, McLaughlin, and Patrick “highly recommended” ratings — its best possible assessment.
+The Pennsylvania Bar Association has given both Brobson and McLaughlin “highly recommended” ratings, its best assessment.

-What are some of the biggest decisions by the Pa.
-Supreme Court in recent years?
+What are some of the biggest recent decisions by the Pennsylvania Supreme Court?

 The Pennsylvania Supreme Court has become a lightning rod in the last several years.

-The current state of partisan tension dates to 2015 when Republicans lost control of the high court during a tumultuous period involving revelations that several judges had been exchanging offensive emails.
+The current state of partisan tension dates back to 2015, when Republicans lost control of the high court during a tumultuous period involving revelations that several judges had been exchanging offensive emails.

-Since then, the GOP has chafed at decisions made by the Democratic majority, which have included an order to redraw the commonwealth’s congressional districts after a ruling that they were unfairly gerrymandered to favor Republicans, which Democrats heralded as sensible and fair.
+Since then, the GOP has chafed at decisions made by the Democratic majority, which have included an order to redraw the commonwealth’s congressional districts after a ruling that they were unfairly gerrymandered to favor Republicans.

 The move ultimately made Democrats much more competitive in congressional elections.
-Before the change, Republicans held a 13-5 advantage in the Pa. congressional delegation.
+Before the change Republicans held a 13-5 advantage in the Pennsylvania congressional delegation.
 Since the new map went into effect just ahead of the 2018 midterm, there has been a 9-9 partisan balance.